THE CHEROKEE COUNTY BOARD OF EDUCATION

 - Participate in middle school and high school career days and health awareness programs.

-- Provide release time with pay to staff members to tutor/mentor at-risk students as identified by the School District and upon review and approval by Hospital’s CEO and/or designee.
+- Provide release time with pay to Hospital staff members to tutor/mentor at-risk students as identified by the School District and upon review and approval by Hospital’s CEO and/or designee.

 - Explore the opportunity to plan, develop and implement a satellite learning center on the campus of a future hospital site.